CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 1. Install Miniconda from [https://conda.io/miniconda.html](https://conda.io/miniconda.html)
 2. `cd /path/to/chempropBayes`
 3. `conda env create -f environment.yml`
-4. `conda activate chempropBayes`
+4. `conda activate chemprop`

-If you would like to use functions or classes from `chempropBayes` in your own code, you can install `chempropBayes` as a pip package as follows:
+If you would like to use functions or classes from `chempropBayes` in your own code, you can install `chemprop` as a pip package as follows:

 1. `cd /path/to/chempropBayes`
 2. `pip install -e .`

-Then you can use `import chempropBayes` or `from chempropBayes import ...` in your other code.

 ## Logging